Thinktown-Education/AP_CSA/Unit-1/1-5/README.md

 8. Write a method `average2(int a, int b)` returning a `double` average.
 Why should you cast?
 9. Write a method `abs(int n)` returning the absolute value (preview: use `if` or `Math.abs`).
 10. Challenge: `percent(int part, int whole)` returns a double percentage (0–100).
 Use: `(part * 100.0) / whole`.
+ 11. Overloading practice: Write two `printLine` methods—one taking an `int count` and printing that many dashes, another taking a `String s` and printing it surrounded by dashes (e.g., `--Hello--`).
+Explain their signatures.